YuukanOO/uniformcss.com/docs/fundamentals/helper-functions.md

 }
 ```

-When pluralized, the `sizes()` function returns all the sizes useful for loops.
+When pluralized, the `sizes()` function returns all the sizes.
 By default, the sizes function will return both positive and negative sizes.

 ```scss
 @each $size, $size-value in sizes() {